agapsys/web-app-toolkit-core/README.md

 Welcome to the Web Core Framework project.

-**Attention:** If you obtained the source from a snapshot branch be aware that  such branch can contain unstable code.
+**Attention:** If you obtained the source from a development branch be aware that  such branch can contain unstable and/or uncompilable code.

 ## Compiling